lilygoose89/lva-blog/_posts/2018-07-03-launch-notes-from-the-creators.md

 layout: post
 ---

 <br>We're excited to introduce the full Leah von Ahlburg 2018 Resort Collection, now available exclusively through our online store.
-This journey has been one of creativity and growth, and we hope our ethos helps you to express your authentic self, joyfully and fearlessly.
+This journey has been one of creativity and growth, and we hope our fashion and ethos helps you to express your authentic self, joyfully and fearlessly.

 <!-- excerpt -->